TodWulff/V2.2526_Config/README.md

 1) On every boot, the config_pull.sh script runs (see _startup_autoexec.cfg) and pulls down changes from the git repo.
   - in case I make changes that are pushed directly to the repo from elsewhere other than the printer config_push.sh script.

-2) On ___ event, the config_push.sh script runs to push a snapshot of the printer's current config out to the git repo.
+2) On print_end event, the config_push.sh script runs to push a snapshot of the printer's current config out to the git repo.
-  - I am still cogitating on what event to use to trigger the config backup.
+  - I am still cogitating on what other, if any, events to use to trigger a config backup.
-  - Right now I've a macro button that does so.
-  - And I may add an automated backup to my print start script, causing the backup to happen, with any changes being backed up at the start of each print (if no changes exist, nothing happens (it is how git works)

 These activities are codified in those scripts and the associated backups of the various .cfgs they impute a backup of, as evidenced in the contents herein.